I-League: Indian Player of the Season

-Fans' Player of the Year
+Fans' player of the year

 I-League clubs in Asia

 Traditionally, I-League clubs have done particularly well in the AFC Cup.
 In 2008 Dempo managed to reach the semi-finals of the AFC Cup before being defeated by Al-Safa of Lebanon.
-East Bengal also managed to reach the semi-finals in 2013 before being knocked-out by Kuwait.
+East Bengal also managed to reach the semi-finals in 2013 before being knocked-out by Al-Kuwait.
 Bengaluru is the only I-League club to reach the AFC Cup Final in 2016 but lost to Al-Quwa Al-Jawiya of Iraq.

 However, in the AFC Champions League, no I-League club has ever managed to make it past the qualifiers.